sebivenlo/ESDE_G1_Ansible/index.md

 There are some important files that need mentioning while making the assignments.

 #### docker-compose.yml
 We have created a docker compose file that allows you to simply work on the Ansible assignments on your current host machine, without worrying about the more technical matters.
-In this Docker-compose file we defined a set of services that are started within containers after executing the "docker-compose up" command
+In this Docker-compose file we defined a set of services that are started within containers after executing the "docker-compose up" command.
+Each service defined within the docker-compose file uses a Dockerfile in order to initialize the containers on which they are ran.

 #### playbook.yml
 Crucial to Ansible is its playbook file.
 This is the location where you will be making your assignments.
 The file contains comments with todo's that are self-explanatory.